decentology/fast-floward-1/week1/day1/readMe.md

 ### Fixed-Point Numbers

-Cadence has `Fix64` and `UFix64` to represent fractional values, which are essentially integers with a scaling factor, in this case it's `8`.
+Cadence has `Fix64` and `UFix64` to represent fractional values, which are essentially integers with a scaling factor, in this case with the scaling factor of `8`.

 ```cadence
 let fractional: Fix64 = 10.5